 Here are a few options for setting up a local development environment.
 They fall into two categories:

-The first type of environment usually involves projects such as Vagrant, and gives you a standardised consistent virtual machine to work with.
+The first type of environment usually involves projects such as Vagrant based projects or Docker, and gives you a standardised consistent virtual machine to work with.

 The second, installs the server software directly into your operating system.
 There are various tools that make this easy, but your environment will be unique and more difficult to debug.
 These are sometimes called LAMP stacks, which stands for Linux Apache MySQL PHP.